|

 Answer:

-The Cargo Agency Agreements that we have seen state that
+The Cargo Agency Agreements that we have seen state

-an endorsed agent must get appropriate training and
+that an endorsed agent must get appropriate

-therefore could be considered appropriate training.
+requirements, and therefore could be considered appropriate

 However, we are NOT stating that this program is CNS approved

-either neither Cargo Network Services, nor IATA have an
+either neither Cargo Network Services, nor IATA have

-time.
+present time.

-If you are a shipper and not a forwarder you can disregard this
+If you are a shipper and not a forwarder you can disregard

-US DOT.
+and the US DOT.

-- Question: How many people can I train
+- Question: How many people can I

-at the same time?
+train at the same time?

-Answer: Only one user may
+Answer: Only one user

-exact same time you should buy additional copies of the CD.
-If
+at the exact same time you should buy additional copies

-you buy more than 3 copies from us we will provide a discount
+of the CD.
+If you buy more than 3 copies from us we will

-to you.
+provide a discount to you.

-Question: So, will this training program teach me to ship any
+Question: So, will this training program teach me to ship

-type of hazardous material?
+any type of hazardous material?

 Answer: This program will teach you to use the IATA regulations